WISE Award 2018 Gold Sponsors

 WISE One to Watch Award - sponsored by Intel

-We are looking to identify young women aged 21 and under on the date of the Awards, 15 November 2018, who are trailblazing and will light a fire under the next generation.
-The Award is designed to identify and share the amazing stories of girls and young women who are passionate about science, engineering, maths and technology and good at what they do – particularly girls who would not otherwise have thought STEM was for them.
+We are looking to identify young women aged 21 and under on the date of the Awards, 15 November 2018, who are working to change the image of girls and women working in STEM.
+This Award is designed to identify and share stories of girls and young women who are passionate about STEM and good at what they do – not just when studying or at work but throughout day-to-day lives too.
 This is our most popular category and we expect fierce competition.
 You need to tell us why your nomination stands out.